Gorzontrok/Better-UnityModManager-Logger/README.md

 # Better-UnityModManager-Logger

-Enhanced Logger for Unity Mod Manager
+Enhanced Logs for Unity Mod Manager

 * Colorized logs
 * Show logs on the Screen